Noor-ul-amin/Fickett-TESTCODE/README.md

 ```

 # Protein-coding and non-coding Decision
-Testcode ≤ 0.74 then the Prediction is that the sequence is NONCODING.
+Testcode ≤ 0.74 then the Prediction is NONCODING.
 Testcode 0.74 ≥ and ≤ 0.95 then the Prediction is NO OPINION.
 Testcode ≥ 0.95 then the Prediction is CODING.